HL7/fhir-us-mcc/input/pagecontent/index.md

 ####  Relationship to US Core

-This Implementation Guide strives to reuse US Core profiles either through direct use or by constraining select profiles to represent specific clinical conditions, medications, results, etc..
+This Implementation Guide strives to reuse US Core profiles either through direct use or by constraining select profiles for representation within a FHIR Care Plan profile.
 Where US Core does not have a profile or function that is needed for the use cases or data elements, the IG constrains or directly reuses other resources, or profiles defined in other FHIR IGs.
-This guide will not reuse the US Core Care Plan.
-This IG will profile the Base FHIR Care Plan Resource (link) as its core framework rather the US Core Care Plan Profile.
-The required US Core CarePlan.text and the required Care.Plan.category:AssessPlan are limiting factors for this context of use: aggregation of multiple chronic condition care plans and the ability to query for structured data within a structured Care Plan.
-The core profile is the [Multiple Chronic Condition FHIR Care Plan Profile](http://hl7.org/fhir/us/mcc/StructureDefinition/mccCarePlan).
-This non US Core based Care Plan profile primarily references US Core based profiles.
+This guide will reuse the US Core Care Plan.
+However, the required US Core CarePlan.text and the required Care.Plan.category:AssessPlan may be limiting factors for this context of use: aggregation of multiple chronic condition care plans and the ability to query for structured data within a structured Care Plan.
+As such, we recommend adding additional Care Plan categories if deemed more informational to reflect multiple chronic condition care coordination and plans and to hard code “Multiple Chronic Condition Care Coordination Plan” at CarePlan.text

-#####  Profile Conformance

-Most often, within each profile that is constrained for a particular clinical representation, the only constraint beyond what is defined in the US Core profile is a vocabulary binding to a value set containing the standard codes that represent the particular clinical item.
-The condition profiles add constraints around time stamps.
-The MCC FHIR Care Plan contrains, or builds upon, the based FHIR Care Plan Resource and reference US Core Profiles, as well as other profiles.
-It replicates many of the contraints in the US Core Care Plan profile, but needs to allow for many types of Care Plans beyond an "AssessmentPlan" and encourages reference profiles to faciliate the dynamic nature by reusing what already exists.

 #####  General US Core IG Conformance